Thellstromm/Asteriod/README.md

 Asteroids split into random directions when destroyed

-# 📜 License
+## 📜 License

-Educational project – free to use and modify for learning purposes.
+Educational project – free to use and modify for learning purposes. made with boot.dev course